EMBiRLab/ArborSim/Models/README.md

        9. `Wrapping_Surfaces.csv`

 ##### - `AdjustedLocalData`
-   - **Description**: This folder is equivalent in Layer 3 explained in the accompanying paper.
+   - **Description**: This folder is equivalent to Layer 3 explained in the accompanying paper.
 It features data in local format, adapted for use with the proposed branching modeling method in the accompanying paper.
    - **Contents**:
      - `Geometry`: Segmented body geometries adapted to each body's local coordinate system.
      - CSV Files: